lusca0x01/tractian_mobile_challenge/README.md

-The idea is to **Build an Tree View Application that shows companies Assets**  _(The tree is basically composed with components, assets and locations)_.
+The idea is to **Build a Tree View Application that shows companies Assets**  _(The tree is basically composed with components, assets and locations)_.